yvoinov/munin-solaris-per-core-cpu/README.md

 ```
 Add the lines from the plugins.conf file to your plugins.conf file, for example, `/etc/opt/csw/munin/plugin-conf.d/plugins.conf`.

-and restart the Munina node:
+and restart the Munin node:
 ```sh
 svcadm restart cswmuninnode
 ```